pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 ### Moving up

-The program should continually check whether the person is pressing the `w` key to move up.
+The program should continually check whether the player is pressing the `w` key to move up.
 If they are, your code needs to change the bat’s `y` coordinate.